Register your App

 First things first.
 As with every OAuth provider, you will first need to register your App with Microsoft.
 You can do this as follows:

-- Sign in to Microsoft Application Registration Portal using your Microsoft account
+- Sign in to Microsoft Azure Portal using your Microsoft account

-- Under the "Microsoft Graph Permissions" you can enable the "Delegated Permissions" that are relevant for your project.
+- Select the permissions that are relevant for your project.
 The middleware currently supports functionality for:

-- The following permissions are shared among both OneDrive and Contacts and should be enabled right away:
+- The following permissions are shared among both Files and Contacts and should be enabled right away: